Origin: African, Nigerian

 Method: Grill, Smoker, Open Fire

 Party Rice takes one of the most iconic African dishes, Jollof Rice, and takes it to a whole new smoky, delicious level by cooking the rice over an open flame or grill.
-This dish is often a meal in itself, especially when cooked with the protein of your choice.
-For this recipe we are providing a base recipe that can be used as a side or a main attraction.
-To make it more of a main course just add chunked chicken, beef or lamb.
+This African rice is often a meal in itself, especially when cooked with the protein of your choice.

 Making the Nigerian Party Rice